TeamDman/MultiModWorkspace/README.md

    }
    ```

+   Optionally, also change the workingDirectory to be different for each run config.

    Don't forget to also remove the `examplemod` blocks.

 10. Inside the same build.gradle from the previous step, go to the dependencies block and add the following:

    ```gradle